teal-finance/rainbow/pkg/provider/psyoptions/anchor/README.md

 github.com/streamingfast/solana-go

-We were using the second one but since `anchor-go` is from the same authors as the first one, we will switch all the code to use that lib.
+We were using the second one but since `anchor-go` is from the same authors as the first one, we also have to use that lib.
+In a perfect world, we should only use one of them but that would require some refactoring that I am not doing now.